segersniels/segersniels.github.io/_posts/2018-04-12-auto-deploying-go-binaries-to-github.md

 I used to tell people to `curl` the binary of tools I wrote and store it in their `/usr/local/bin` directory.
 A fast and easy way, but without any automated changelog or versioning control as people always downloaded the latest version.

-Ofcourse this changed when I started developing them in Javascript and having everyone install through `npm`.
+Ofcourse this changed when I started developing mainly in Javascript and having everyone install through `npm`.
 But as I recently started developing in Go, I encountered some issues.
 As far as Go goes, there isn't exactly an `npm` alternative for people to quickly install binaries.
 And having them install directly through a curl just takes away the versioning control of a tool.

 So I started looking on the old internet and found [goreleaser](https://goreleaser.com).
 Goreleaser is a tool that allows you to easily build and release your Go binaries to github without a hassle.
 Ofcouse I needed a way to automate this and came up with the following implementation for one of my latest tools on CircleCI 2.0: